MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 For instructions how to activate the Rights Management service from your management portal, select whether to use the Office 365 admin center or the Azure portal:

-- [**Office 365 admin center**](activate-office365.md) - requires global admin account
+- [**Office 365 admin center**](activate-office365.md) - requires Global Administrator account

-- [**Azure portal**](activate-azure.md) - requires global admin account or [security admin account](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles)
+- [**Azure portal**](activate-azure.md) - requires Azure Information Protection Administrator account (currently in preview), or Global Administrator account, or Security Administrator account.
+[More information about these administrative roles[(azure/active-directory/active-directory-assign-admin-roles)

 Alternatively, you can use PowerShell to activate [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)]:

 1. Install the Azure Rights Management Administration Tool, which installs the Azure Rights Management administration module.
 For instructions, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).

-2. From a PowerShell session, run [Connect-AadrmService](/powershell/module/aadrm/connect-aadrmservice), and when prompted, provide the global administrator account details for your Azure Information Protection tenant.
+2. From a PowerShell session, run [Connect-AadrmService](/powershell/module/aadrm/connect-aadrmservice), and when prompted, provide the Global Administrator account details for your Azure Information Protection tenant.

 3. Run [Enable-Aadrm](/powershell/module/aadrm/enable-aadrm), which activates the Azure Rights Management service.